swush-labs/PolkadotOpenSourceGrants-apply/applications/swush-dex-aggregator.md

 ### **Team's experience**

-I have around 6 years of experience in full stack development.
-Previously worked as a tech lead at B2B fintech firm.
-Also, previously was a polkadot ambassador and the community manager/moderator of the official polkadot/kusama discord.
-I have been contributing to the ecosystem since 3 years.
-Also participated in Thousand Contributors Programme by w3f and have been adding suggestions/improvements across the w3f github projects(polkodot-wiki).
+I have around 6 years of full-stack development experience, working as a Tech Lead and Software Engineer at fintech companies.
+For the past 3 years, I've been actively contributing to the Polkadot ecosystem as a former Ambassador and community manager for the official Polkadot/Kusama Discord.

-Also wrote a comprehensive tutorial to get started with Polkadot using the polkadot-js API (https://polkadotjs-developer-hub.gitbook.io/)
+Also, I've participated in the Web3 Foundation Thousand Contributors Programme, contributed to polkadot-wiki, and wrote a comprehensive tutorial for developers getting started with Polkadot ([polkadotjs-developer-hub.gitbook.io](https://polkadotjs-developer-hub.gitbook.io/)).

 **Arnav** our Lead Product Designer with 4+ years of experience leading the end-to-end design of digital products, while also taking on responsibilities in product strategy and management.
 As the first designer at India’s first music tech licensing platform, he played a key role in shaping the product from the ground up.
 He has also worked on diverse projects including shopping-focused AI agents, a sports platform with landing and backend applications, and a calling automation AI tool for PwC.